 But it’s not all Louis Vuitton Maison and Grays Antique Market.
 Mayfair also has plenty of high street and independent shops.
 And there are even more with Oxford Street, Regent Street and Soho all nearby.

 Commuting to Mayfair

 There aren’t many areas of London better served by transport links than Mayfair.
 It has seven underground stations, all within walking distance:

 — Marble Arch Station

 Getting to and from the office couldn’t be easier with these stations covering the Jubilee, Central, Victoria and Piccadilly lines.
 But if, on the odd occasion, the tube doesn’t meet your needs, there are also excellent bus links.
 With bus stops on Park Lane, Piccadilly and Oxford Street that’ll get you anywhere you need to go.

 Plus, you can get to Heathrow in about half an hour.
 A game-changer if you need to travel for business or have international clients.

 These transport links mean that you and your team won’t struggle to get into the office at any time of the day, and it means you can get around the other areas of the West End on your lunch break and be back in time for the afternoon hustle.

 While Mayfair is a coveted area in London for office space, it’s also surrounded by areas that are just as popular for offices in London.
 This promises easy access to clients and potential new business opportunities.
 The surrounding areas offer many of the same benefits as Mayfair and are home to many famous businesses.
+Plus, there’s plenty of more affordable, small offices around London.
 So if you’re thinking about an office in the West End, it’s worth considering: